johnopaluwa/knowlege_graph/readme.md

 This script will read the downloaded PDF files, extract information using the configured LLM, and store it in your Neo4j database.
 By default, it processes a limited number of papers (`PROCESSING_LIMIT` in `script.py`) for efficiency during development.

+### 5. Running the Frontend and Backend for Hidden Connections

+To explore the "hidden connections" (causal chains, shared effects) through a simple React frontend:

+1.  **Install API Dependencies**:

+    ```bash
+    pip install -r api_requirements.txt
+    ```

+2.  **Start the Flask API Backend**:

+    - Open a new terminal in the project's root directory.
+    - Run:
+      ```bash
+      python api.py
+      ```
+    - The API will start on `http://127.0.0.1:5000`.
+Keep this terminal open.

+3.  **Start the React Frontend**:

+    - Open a separate new terminal.
+    - Navigate into the `frontend_app` directory:
+      ```bash
+      cd frontend_app
+      ```
+    - Start the React development server:
+      ```bash
+      npm start
+      ```
+    - This will open the application in your web browser (usually `http://localhost:3000`).

+    The React app will fetch data from your running Flask API to display the extracted causal chains and shared effects from your Neo4j knowledge graph.

 ## Exploring the Knowledge Graph

 After `script.py` completes, you can access the Neo4j Browser at `http://localhost:7474`.
 Log in with `neo4j`/`password` and explore your knowledge graph using Cypher queries.